Skip to content

 Removing Yourself From a Microsoft Family Group

-Leaving a Microsoft family group is straightforward if you’re a regular member or an organizer.
-If you’re not an organizer, you’ll need someone else to remove you, but as a member, you can usually leave yourself by following a few simple steps on the Family Safety website.
+Leaving a Microsoft family group involves managing your role as a member or an organizer.
+If you’re not an organizer, someone else will need to remove you.
+As a member, you can typically remove yourself by following a few steps on the Family Safety website.

 Head to the Family Safety Website

-You can leave a Microsoft family group by going to the Microsoft Family Safety website at account.microsoft.com/family and signing in with your account.
+To leave a Microsoft family group, go to the Microsoft Family Safety website at account.microsoft.com/family and sign in with your account.

 Microsoft Family Safety page showing how to leave a family group.